Benefits of cooking with kids

 - healthy muffins – let your child add raisins, chopped fruit, mashed banana, cooked pumpkin or grated carrot and mix it all together

-- roasted vegetables – let your child help out with counting, peeling and chopping (depending on your child’s age) the vegies you need for dinner
+- roasted vegetables – let your child help with counting, peeling and chopping (depending on your child’s age) the vegies you need for dinner

 And preschoolers are old enough to help with things like setting the table, serving food and cleaning up after meals.